J-ally/IODAA_LaTeX_template/README.md

 # IODAA_LaTeX_template

 Here is a sample LaTeX template for the IODAA masters to use if they wish to.
+It was designed by [Timothée Sanchez](https://github.com/Tikings) (??) in 2025 and lightly modified by me for a more general and better ease of use.
 It includes a sample title page, abstract, sections, and references.

 Feel free to modify it as needed for your own thesis or project documentation.